aditibindlish/Toronto-Real-Estate-Project/README.md

 ##Research Questions to Answer
 1. What type of housing has gained in price growth over the years, and what has had a slower growth in price?
-2. Has any area in the GTA had negative growth in price over time?
-3. What were the highest prices of each property type over time, and which areas had these highest prices?
+2. What were the highest prices of each property type over time, and which areas had these highest prices?
-4. What is the overall trend of property values in the GTA over time? (e.g. spikes in price, potential COVID influences in 2020, etc.)
+3. What is the overall trend of property values in the GTA over time? (e.g. spikes in price, potential COVID influences in 2020, etc.)
-5. How much time does it take each property type to double in value in each area?
+4. How much time does it take each property type to double in value in each area?
-6. Are these locations in and around Toronto or farther away in GTA?
+5. Are these locations in and around Toronto or farther away in GTA?

 ##Datasets to be Used
 https://www.kaggle.com/code/alankmwong/exampletorontohousingindex